charlesmchen/WeView2/README.md

 * Strive to be lightweight.
 Stay focused on solving a single problem.
 Add no third-party dependencies.
 Play nicely with other UIViews and layout mechanisms.

-# Why use auto-layout?
+# Why use auto layout at all?

-* Discuss iOS' built-in Auto Layout is constraint-based.
+With auto layout, UIs can:

+* Adapt to different screen sizes (ie. the iPhone 5 vs. other iPhones) (be responsive).
+* Adapt to orientation changes.
+* Adapt to design changes (ie. change of font size).
+* Adapt to textual changes as your UI is translated into other languages.
+* Adapt to dynamic content.

+This becomes even more important with iOS 7, which lets users adjust text sizes outside of your app.

 # Why use WeView2 instead of iOS' built-in Auto Layout?

 * iOS' built-in Auto Layout is constraint-based.
-It's syntax can be difficult to understand:
+* The syntax of iOS' built-in Auto Layout can be difficult to understand:

 ```
 + (id)constraintWithItem:(id)view1